space-technologies-at-california/PCBSat/README.rst

   - ./eagle/electronics: STAC Eagle library submodule.
 See Eagle_.
 Please add any parts to the stac.lbr file contained there.

+- ./simulation : Contains all the simulation netlists and other data

 - ./firmware : Contains all the firmware for the sprite